 The Institute of Swimming have launched a brand new nationwide Recruitment Academy with Places Leisure in a bid to help solve the shortage of swimming teachers.

 The UK is currently facing a shortage of around 8,000 swimming teachers meaning 600,000 people are currently missing out on swimming lessons.
 The Recruitment Academy serves as one of the initiatives from the Institute of Swimming to help solve this.

-The Swimming Teacher Recruitment Academy gives people the chance to become a swimming teacher for only £79, compared to the usual £1,000 and takes them through the Swim England Level 1 Swimming Assistant (Teaching) Course and Level 2 Teaching Swimming Qualification and provides access to industry-leading Institute of Swimming Membership.
+The Swimming Teacher Recruitment Academy gives people the chance to become a swimming teacher for a fraction of the cost, compared to the usual £1,000 and takes them through the Swim England Level 1 Swimming Assistant (Teaching) Course and Level 2 Teaching Swimming Qualification and provides access to industry-leading Institute of Swimming Membership.